kkmcc5/DCbased_CODcoding/README.md

   Results are returned as True/False for each record in a column corresponding to each death category.
   Results are found in columns titled 'FINAL_CATEGORY_UNK' which indicates that unknown records were searched.
   The exception is the 'FINAL_ALL_OD' returns the results for all cause identification of overdoses.
+  Considerations:
-  *This coding method will include deaths of unknown manner *This coding method may identify multiple death categories for one record if criteria for multiple categories are met.
+  - This coding method will include deaths of unknown manner
+  - This coding method may identify multiple death categories for one record if criteria for multiple categories are met.
-  *Ensure to review and manually sort records that returned "True" in the 'MANUAL' column as the algorithm was not able to sort those.
+  - Ensure to review and manually sort records that returned "True" in the 'MANUAL' column as the algorithm was not able to sort those.

 - MUTUALLY EXCLUSIVE SORTING
   This function sorts each record into a single cause of death category.